Azure/azure-sdk-for-js/sdk/batch/batch-rest/MigrationGuide.md

 console.log("Pool created");
 ```

 Now in `@azure-rest/batch`, you can use the `path` method of the client instance to send a POST request to the `/pools` endpoint with the pool parameters.
-Note the `CreatePoolParameters` interface has a `body` field to hold the request body and a `contentType` field to specify the content type of the request.
+Note that the `CreatePoolParameters` interface has a `body` field to hold the request body and a `contentType` field to specify the content type of the request.

 ```typescript
 import { CreatePoolParameters, isUnexpected } from "@azure-rest/batch"